 The experiment followed a 4 × 4 factorial arrangement, combining four tomato varieties with four varying frequencies of foliar application of aqueous garlic extract (AGE).
 The tomato varieties included the improved and local types: Premium Super F1, Royal Bold F1, Sayo F1, and Akungba Local.
 The experimental setup was laid out in a Completely Randomized Design (CRD) with three replicates for each treatment.
 The foliar application of AGE was administered at four different frequencies: 0 (control), F1 (once), F2 (twice), and F3 (thrice).

-2.2 Acquisition of Tomato Seeds
+2.2 Source of planting material

 The seeds of the improved tomato Varieties-Premium Super F1, Royal Bold F1, and Sayo F1-were sourced from the National Horticultural Research Institute (NIHORT) in Ibadan, Oyo State Nigeria.
-In contrast, the seeds of the local variety, Akungba Local, were obtained from the AAUA Agro Chemical Shop in Akungba Akoko, Ondo State Nigeria.
+But, the Akungba Local variety utilized seeds procured from the AAUA Agro Chemical Shop in Akungba Akoko, Ondo State, Nigeria, to represent local, and an unimproved strain..

 2.3 Planting Perforated pots with a capacity of seven litres were filled with 5 kg of air-dried loamy soil and watered to saturation.
 After three weeks, tomato seedlings were transplanted into the pots, with one seedling per pot.
-To ensure uniform germination, the seedlings were watered equally, after which the treatment application commenced.
-Weeding was done manually every two weeks by handpicking.
+To ensure uniform germination, the pots were watered equally, after which the treatment application commenced.
+Weeding was done manually every two weeks by pulling out the weeds by hand.
 Fresh garlic bulbs of uniform size and weight were selected from a local market’s garlic sales unit, stored at 18°C, and later taken to the laboratory.

 2.4 Preparation of Aqueous Garlic Extract (AGE)

 The aqueous garlic extract (AGE) was prepared following the method described by the Brooklyn Botanic Garden (2000) with slight modifications.
 Fresh, uniform garlic bulbs were weighed, peeled, and crushed using a sterile mortar and pestle.
-The garlic was then homogenized at varying concentrations: 500g of garlic in 2 litres, 255g in 1.2 litres, and 130g in 600ml of distilled water.
-Each mixture was homogenized for one hour at different frequencies.
-The resulting mixture was filtered using Whatman filter paper.
-Freshly prepared extracts were used for each application to prevent possible degradation of bioactive compounds during the growth stages.
+The garlic extract treatments were prepared by mixing the crushed garlic with distilled water as follows; 250 g/L, 212.5 g/L, and 78 g/L of distilled water, with the Control treatment being distilled water only.
+The individual samples were temporarily stored on a laboratory workbench for a 60-minute period before undergoing filtration via Whatman grade filter paper.
+The resulting filtrate was then harvested for subsequent experimental utilization.

-2.5 Frequency of Foliar Spraying with Aqueous Garlic Extract (AGE) on Tomato One month after sowing, seedlings with similar vigor were transplanted.
-A week after acclimatization, the seedlings were thoroughly sprayed with 50 ml of AGE, ensuring the solution dripped off the plants.
-Foliar spraying was then continued at weekly intervals to establish three different spraying frequencies: F1 (once), F2 (twice), and F3 (thrice).
-Control plants were sprayed with distilled water, following the same treatment procedures as described above.
+2.5 Procedure for Foliar application of the AGE to the tomatoes Spraying with Aqueous Garlic Extract (AGE) on Tomato One month after sowing, seedlings with similar vigor were transplanted.
+Seven days post-acclimatization, the juvenile plant stocks underwent a comprehensive AGE treatment.
+A precise 50 ml application was utilized, resulting in a full canopy coverage and solution runoff from the foliage.
+And the applications were done three times at weekly intervals.
+Control plants were sprayed with distilled water.

 2.6 Determination of Superoxide Dismutase (SOD) and Glutathione (GSH) Activities and Malondialdehyde (MDA) Content Superoxide dismutase (SOD) activity was determined following the procedure developed by Xian Li (2012).
-A 0.2 ml aliquot of the diluted sample was mixed with 2.5 ml of 0.05M carbonate buffer (pH 10.2) containing NaHCO₃ and Na₂CO₃ and equilibrated in the spectrophotometer.
-The reaction was initiated by adding 0.3 ml of freshly prepared 0.3 mm adrenaline, and the mixture was quickly inverted to mix.
+A 0.2 ml aliquot of the diluted sample was mixed with 2.5 ml of 0.05M carbonate buffer (pH 10.2) containing NaHCO3 and Na2CO3 and equilibrated in the spectrophotometer.
+The reaction was initiated by adding 0.3 ml of freshly prepared ???
+0.3 mm adrenaline, and the mixture was quickly inverted to mix.
 The reference cuvette contained 2.5 ml of the buffer, 0.3 ml of the substrate (adrenaline), and 0.2 ml of water.
 Freshly prepared adrenaline (183.204 g/mol) or epinephrine was used.
 The increase in absorbance at 480 nm was recorded every 30 seconds for 150 seconds.

 Calculation: